 Now let’s take it a step further.
-Once you know your risk per contract on a vertical spread, you need to determine how much you’re willing to risk on the trade.
+Once you know your risk per spread, you need to determine how much you’re willing to risk on the trade.

 After you’ve set that dollar amount, you can calculate the maximum number of contracts you’re able to trade and still stay within your risk parameters.
-It’s a simple calculation of dividing the number of dollars you’re comfortable risking by the total risk of the vertical.
+It’s a simple calculation of dividing the number of dollars you’re comfortable risking by the total risk of the vertical spread.

 Debit Spread Example

 Suppose you’ve set $1,000 as the maximum amount you’re willing to risk on a trade.
-Let’s take a look at the debit vertical spread above—the XYZ 40-42 call spread which was purchased for $0.60 ($60 with the multiplier).
+Let’s continue with the debit vertical spread example above—the XYZ 40-42 call spread that was purchased for $0.60 ($60 with the multiplier).

-Because $60 represents your maximum risk per contract, you could buy 16.66 contracts ($1,000/$60).
+Because $60 represents your maximum risk per spread, you could buy 16.66 spreads ($1,000/$60).
 And because you can’t trade partial contracts, and you don’t want to exceed your maximum risk, you can round down to 16 contracts.

 If XYZ stock stays below $40 through expiration, the spread would likely expire worthless and would lose $960 ($60 x 16), which is less than your $1,000 risk amount.
 This debit spread’s potential profit would be $2,240 ($140 x 16) if XYZ is above $42 at expiration.
 And don’t forget those transaction costs.

 Credit Spread Example

-For the credit spread, determining the number of contracts to sell would be calculated by dividing $1,000 by the $148 per contract risk amount, which equals 6.76 contracts, rounded down to six contracts.
-If the spread went to its full value of $2.00—if XYZ stock falls below $34 at expiration—the loss would be $888 ($148 x 6 contracts).
+For the credit spread, determining the number of contracts to sell is calculated by dividing $1,000 by the $148 per spread risk amount, which equals 6.76 contracts, rounded down to six spreads.
+If the spread went to its full value of $2—if XYZ stock closes below $34 at expiration—the loss would be $888 ($148 x 6 contracts).
 The potential reward would be $52 x 6 contracts or $312 (minus transaction costs).

 Knowing your maximum risk and potential profit is one of the foundations of sound trading.
 Running through these simple calculations before you initiate a trade can help you keep your strategy in perspective.